pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration.md

 - The configuration file
 - Default: ""
 - If you have specified the configuration file, TiDB reads the configuration file.
-If the corresponding configuration also exists in the command line flags, TiDB uses the configuration in the command line flags to overwrite that in the configuration file.
+If the corresponding configuration also exists in the command line options, TiDB uses the configuration in the command line options to overwrite that in the configuration file.
 For detailed configuration information, see [TiDB Configuration File Description](/dev/reference/configuration/tidb-server/configuration-file.md).

+## `--cors`

+- Specifies the `Access-Control-Allow-Origin` value for Cross-Origin Request Sharing (CORS) request of the TiDB HTTP status service
+- Default: ""

 ## `--host`

 - The host address that the TiDB server monitors
 - Default: "0.0.0.0"
 - The TiDB server monitors this address.
-- The "0.0.0.0" monitors all network cards by default.
-If you have multiple network cards, specify the network card that provides service, such as 192.168.100.113.
+- The "0.0.0.0" address monitors all network cards by default.
+If you have multiple network cards, specify the network card that provides service, such as `192.168.100.113`.

 ## `-L`